Raina-M/detectCO_by_scRNAseq/pipeline.md

 perl $TIGER/get_subset.pl ${BC}.input 1,2 GMRs.txt 2,3 0 > ${BC}_input_corrected.txt
 rm ${BC}.input
 ```
 You are supposed to have genotying markers for each gametes (GMGs) after finishing this step. which would then be used for CO calling.
-However, not all gametes are viable for CO calling due to contaminations or insufficient of markers.
+However, not all gametes are viable for CO calling due to contaminations or insufficient markers.
 Thus, some filtering is needed before identification of COs.

-### 5. Removal of doublets
+### 5. Gamete filtering by GMGs
+Cells with few GMGs are not reliable for CO detection and can be discarded.
+You need to set a threshold by considering your genome size, GMG numbers across all gametes as well as what CO resolution you expect to get in the end.
+To remove doublets, count the times of switches of GMGs’ genotype across gametes.
+Cells with frequent switches, i.e., switching rate (genotype switching times/number of GMGs) greater than a cutoff (we used 0.07, but you need to find your own cutoff), are doublets.
 ```
 while read BC
 do